patrykcc/ext-docs/docs/wallet/backup.md

 ![](images/wallet_backup.png)

 ## Restore
-To restore the backup, simply copy your backed up `wallet.dat` over an existing one in the bitcoin data location.
+To restore the backup, simply copy your backed up `wallet.dat` over an existing one in the wallet data location.

 # Default Location